TAUSBV/dqf-api/v3/IntegratorChecklist.md

 Conceptually correct refers to the goals and the possibilities of the CAT tool.
 These need to be in accordance with what DQF is aiming for.
 General concepts such as workflow, type of tasks, project ownership, etcetera are checked in this part.

 - [ ] General compliance of integrator to customer/vendor workflow as presupposed in DQF<br/>
-This check requires that the integrator has or can simulate a workflow in which a customer outsources translation and possibly reviews jobs to vendors.<br/>
+This check requires that the integrator has or can simulate a workflow in which a customer outsources translation and possibly review jobs to vendors.<br/>
 **Refer to** "DQF API v3.0 Documentation", sections "Project/Master" and "Project/Child"<br/>
 Comments: <input type="text" id="GeneralWorkflowCompliance"/>